Foreign Registration for Hedge Funds: Multi-State Guide

 Three permanent limitations of retroactive cure

-In the surveyed states and entity types discussed here, late registration is generally available with back fees paid, but cure cannot fix three problems.
-Litigation may need to pause until cure is complete.
+In many states, including the ones surveyed here, late registration is generally available with back fees paid, but cure cannot fully fix three problems.
+Litigation may need to pause until the cure is complete.
 Back taxes, fees, and penalties may need to be paid before court access is restored in the states discussed here.
-Late registration may restore an entity's ability to sue going forward, but whether it affects claims that became time-barred during the unregistered period depends on the jurisdiction.

 Operational complexity at 50 to 250+ entities